medusajs/medusa/www/apps/docs/content/development/events/events-list.md

 </td>
 <td>

-Triggered after the `preProcessBatchJob` of a batch job stategy is done executing.
+Triggered after the `preProcessBatchJob` of a batch job strategy is done executing.

 </td>
 <td>